Gas prices in Las Vegas Valley continue to fall

 In Clark County, the average price for unleaded gas stands at $5.13, down from $5.57 last month.

-The reason for the price dips declines remains the same — supply and demand, Patrick De Haan, lead petroleum analyst at GasBuddy, said, noting an increase in gas supply over the last four weeks.
+The reason for the price dips declines remains the same — supply and demand, Patrick De Haan, lead petroleum analyst at GasBuddy, said.

 “We’re talking about an increase in supply of some 10 million barrels over just the last couple of weeks,” he said.
 “So we’ve seen some improvement on supply along with concerns in regards to demand.”